Italian Bubbles

 TANK (CHARMAT) METHOD

-Wine undergoes 1st fermentation in stainless vats and then moves to a pressure-resistant tank (auto-clave) for the 2nd fermentation.
+Wine undergoes 1st fermentation in stainless vats, but then (here's the difference with above 'bottle' method) the still wine is moved to a pressure-resistant tank (auto-clave) for the 2nd fermentation.
 Over the next 10 days the bubbles (CO2) are trapped inside the tank.

-The sparkling wine is then filtered and if the winemaker decides to add sugar (dosage*) it is done at this stage before the final bottling.
+The sparkling wine is then filtered (so there is no 'lees ageing') and if the winemaker decides to add sugar (dosage*) it is done at this stage before the final bottling.

 WINE CHARACTERISTICS